- Search The Registry

 - My Account

 *On this date in 1969, Alexander v.
 Holmes County Board of Education, 396 U.S. 19 (1969), was decided.
-It followed 15 years of delays to integrate by most Southern school boards after the Court's ruling in Brown v.
+It followed 15 years of delays to integration by most Southern school boards after the Court's ruling in Brown v.
 Board of Education (1954) that segregated public schools were unconstitutional.
 This was a United States Supreme Court case in which the Court ordered immediate desegregation of public schools in the American South.
 Justice Felix Frankfurter demanded that the opinion in 1955's Brown v.
-Board of Education II order desegregation with the phrase of "all deliberate speed".
+Board of Education II order desegregation with the phrase "all deliberate speed."

 The South took it as an excuse to emphasize "deliberate" over "speed" and conducted resistance to desegregating schools, in some jurisdictions closing public schools altogether.
 For fifteen years, schools in the South remained segregated.
 In 1968, the Supreme Court condemned freedom of choice in Green v.
 County School Board of New Kent County.
 Beatrice Alexander, the mother of children, sued the Holmes County, Mississippi School District, arguing the District didn't do any meaningful attempt to integrate its schools, basing her opinion on the small number of Black pupils in mainly white schools.